stewartpark/http-shield/README.md

-# http-shield sidecar
+# http-shield

 ![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/stewartpark/http-shield?style=flat-square)
 ![Docker Cloud Automated build](https://img.shields.io/docker/cloud/automated/stewartpark/http-shield?style=flat-square)

-http-shield is a Kubernetes sidecar container that protects a concurrent, compute-heavy service from a burst of requests.
+☸️ http-shield is a Kubernetes sidecar container that protects a concurrent, compute-heavy service from a burst of requests.

 There's a `docker-compose.yml` file for demo purposes, if you'd like to try it out quickly.